marle3003/mokapi/docs/guides/get-started/dashboard.md

 ---
-title: Using Mock API Dashboard
+title: Using Mokapi Dashboard
 description: Mokapi provides you a dashboard where you can view your mock APIs or analyze traffic like a HTTP request/response.
 ---
-# Using Mock API Dashboard
+# Using Mokapi Dashboard

 The dashboard provides graphical displays of your mock APIs and helps developers simulate real API responses during the development and testing phases.
 It allows